facebookincubator/katran/README.md

 ### build.sh

 This script is a simple wrapper around `getdeps.py` ([see next section](https://github.com/facebookincubator/katran#getdeps.py)).
-It requiers python3.6 or later in your PATH.
+It requires Python 3.6 or later in your PATH.

 To install dependencies run:
 `./build.sh install`